Massage Therapy Business Tips

 Re-Engage & Reconnect With Past Clients

-Your clients may not have intentionally dropped off the schedule - life just got busy.
+Your clients may not have intentionally dropped off the schedule.
+Life just got busy.
 A well-timed message might be all it takes to bring them back.
-Using tools like wellness check-ins makes it easy to follow up with patients who haven’t been in for a while, without adding more to your plate.
+Using automated wellness check-ins makes it easy to follow up with clients who haven't been in for a while, without adding more to your plate.

 When thinking about massage therapy marketing ideas, don't overlook your existing client base.
 Sharing your upcoming availability through email or text can inspire a spontaneous booking, especially if someone sees an opening in a high-demand time slot.
 And don't forget about your waitlist.
 Clients who usually miss out on your prime times may be thrilled to grab a last-minute summer spot.